harshjoshi23/trading-data-analyzer/README.md

    - Evaluates the model on the test set, achieving an MSE of 0.0387 on the differenced (stationary) series.
    - The low MSE indicates reasonable predictive performance for the stationary data.

+### Enhanced Pipeline (`ongoing_dev_pipeline.py`)
+The enhanced forecasting pipeline in `ongoing_dev_pipeline.py` builds on the baseline with several improvements for better performance and scalability.
+The script includes the following enhancements:

+1. **Data Loading and Preprocessing**:
+   - Same as the baseline but includes `Volume` as an additional feature to leverage its correlation with price movements (EDA insight: correlation 0.51–0.54 with `Close`).

+2. **LSTM Model Training**:
+   - Prepares sequences with a length of 60 days and splits data into 80% training and 20% testing sets.
+   - Trains a 3-layer LSTM model with 100 hidden units for 100 epochs, using dropout (0.2) to prevent overfitting.
+   - Incorporates a learning rate scheduler (`ReduceLROnPlateau`) to adjust the learning rate dynamically, improving convergence.
+   - Saves the best model weights (`lstm_01.Bank_best.pth`) based on the lowest training loss.
+   - Training output:
+     - Epoch 1 Loss: 0.375410
+     - Epoch 5 Loss: 0.028969
+     - Epoch 30 Loss: 0.010347 (lowest)
+     - Epoch 100 Loss: 0.014833

+3. **Evaluation**:
+   - Evaluates the model on the test set, achieving an MSE of 0.0364, MAE of 0.1273, and RMSE of 0.1907 on the differenced series.
+   - Saves predictions (`predictions_01.Bank.npy`) for further analysis.
+   - The improved MSE (0.0364 vs. 0.0387) indicates better predictive performance compared to the baseline.

+### Improvements in `ongoing_dev_pipeline.py`
+- **Increased Model Complexity**: 3 layers and 100 hidden units (vs. 2 layers and 50 units) for capturing more complex patterns.
+- **Additional Feature**: Uses `Volume` alongside `Close` to improve predictions.
+- **More Epochs**: Trains for 100 epochs (vs. 20) with a scheduler to ensure better convergence.
+- **Enhanced Evaluation**: Reports MSE, MAE, and RMSE for a comprehensive assessment.
+- **Model Persistence**: Saves the best model and predictions for reuse.

 ## How to Run

 1. **Environment Setup**: